parkoon/koondit/README.md

  - plain (literal) objects
  - class (constructor) objects

 Plain objects are objects that are instances of Object class.
 Sometimes they are called literal objects, when created via {} notation.
 Class objects are instances of classes with own defined constructor, properties and methods.
 Usually you define them via class notation.
 ```

 (from https://github.com/typestack/class-transformer)

-리터럴